 | Frequent relocations (Mobile use) | Aluminium Towers (Highly Recommended) | Its lightweight nature allows castored bases to be repositioned easily by two crew members without heavy lifting. |

-| Height limits between 2m - 12m | Standard Component Packs | Allows for rapid, tool-free erection with predefined portal frames and brace braces. |
+| Height limits between 2m - 12m | Standard Component Packs | Allows for rapid, tool-free erection with predefined portal frames and diagonal/horizontal braces. |

-| Height limits exceeding 12m | Custom Engineering Only | Must submit to wind-tunnel calculations, structural ties to facades, and localized ground checks. |
+| Height limits exceeding 12m (Indoor) / 8m (Outdoor) | Custom Engineering Only | Requires design approval under AS 1576 / EN 1004-1, structural ties to facades every 4m, and wind-tunnel analysis. |

 Load class guidelines determine maximum capacity.
 Steel scaffolds support higher dead loads, while aluminium is optimized for quick relocation.